Danulagod/Kmax-V1730-DAQ-System/README.md

 # Kmax-V1730-DAQ-System
 Kmax-V1730-DAQ-System is a data acquisition system designed for nuclear physics experiments.
 The system is developed by the University of Kentucky.
-It's based on CAEN waveform digitizes and Kmax toolsheets.
+It's based on CAEN waveform digitizers and Kmax toolsheets.
+Systems' front end comes with a user-friendly GUI to control and monitor the data acquisition.
+It's equipped with state of the art features which includes live histograms and pulse plotting.